From: Long Island, NY, USA

-The group's origin can be traced back to 1964 and a college outfit called the U-Men, which consisted of five students attending St. Johns University in Jamaica, Queens, NY - founding member Peppi Marchello (lead vocals), Ted Haenlein, Frank Stapleton, Eric Crane and Denny Ryan.
-In 1966, the band played at a club called the John Doe Room in Queens where a record company executive heard, and eventually signed them to a record contract on the Kapp label.
-Kapp suggested a name change was in order and it was the group's booking agent Frank Cariola who came up with the Good Rats, which stuck.
+The group's origin can be traced back to 1964 and a college outfit called the U-Men, which consisted of five students attending St. Johns University in Jamaica, Queens, NY: founding member Peppi Marchello (lead vocals), Ted Haenlein, Frank Stapleton, Eric Crane and Denny Ryan.
+In 1966, the band played at a club called the John Doe Room in Queens where a record company executive heard, and eventually signed them to a contract on the Kapp label.
+Kapp suggested a name change was in order, and it was the group's booking agent Frank Cariola who came up with the Good Rats moniker, which stuck.

-The band continued to play top 40 covers while working on their own original music, but by 1968 Haenlein, Stapleton and Crane were all drafted into the Vietnam War and replaced by Crazy Artie (bass) and Peppi's brother Mickey Marchello (guitar).
+The band continued to play Top 40 covers while working on their own original music, but by 1968 Haenlein, Stapleton and Crane were all drafted into the Vietnam War and replaced by Crazy Artie (bass) and Peppi's brother Mickey Marchello (guitar).
 It was this lineup that issued the band's self-titled, early 1969 debut LP, which includes the excellent, hard-driving track 'The Hobo'.
 By 1972, the group had gone through several personnel changes and finally settled on John "The Cat" Gatto (guitar, keyboards), Lenny Kotke (bass) and Joey Franko (drums), along with the Marchello brothers.
-It was this lineup that issued the Good Rats' best known and most popular LP ('Tasty') in 1974 and that many of their fans refer to as "the greatest unknown band in the world".
+It was this lineup that issued the Good Rats' best known and most popular LP (Tasty) in 1974, resulting in many of their fans giving them the label, "the greatest unknown band in the world".

 Turds On A Bum Ride, Volume 3